pratyay12/dating-app-database/README.md

 # dating-app-database
-The Script is to be run in USER - USER_DATING_APP to load sample data into DDL Objects.
+The Script is to be run in SYSADMIN to create the Users and grant them requisite access.